 Affiliate Link Disclosure: As an Awin Publisher and Impact Affiliate, I may earn a small commission from qualifying purchases.
 This post features several affiliate links, meaning I earn a small commission if you purchase through these links at no additional cost to you.

-A friend invited me for a yoga session, by a yogi from India.
+A friend invited me for a yoga session, with a yogi from India.

-Now it felt like my life is also full of “rubbish, dust, and noise”, but once again I came back to read that sentence – it doesn’t have to last your whole life.
-Eh, I wanted to speed things up so badly – new projects faster, new home faster, to lose weight faster.
-Faster.
-Faster.
-Faster everything.
 But, things done too fast may not be permanent or even dangerous.
-Coming back to the street example, if you rush, don’t measure, or don’t allow it properly dry, it might end up, not flat or with cracks, it may even hurt someone.
+Coming back to the street example, if you rush, don’t measure, or don’t allow it to properly dry, it might end up, not flat or with cracks, it may even hurt someone.

 After realizing I can’t speed things up, my only option is to stay here and now.
 Listen to music to ignore the street noise.
-Make myself a cup of green tea and feel how it awakens and warms my body with every single sip.
+Buy me a cup of coffee (haha) and feel how it awakens and warms my body with every single sip.
 Look around the sunlit room.
-Purposely talk to my dad about a massive 8kg pumpkin.
-Uproot the “garden” of my thoughts.
+Uproot the garden of my thoughts.
 And finally, take a deep breath and calm down.
 Everything is alright.